boardintelligence/kvm-crate/README.md

 representing certain types of hosts.
 This way you can also compose several such functions via *merge*.
 An example is that you could have one function producing the config map required by the Hetzner crate, and another for the kvm crate.
-Use both of these + marge to create a config map for a host at Hetzner that is also a KVM server.
+Use both of these + merge to create a config map for a host at Hetzner that is also a KVM server.

 ## Creating a KVM guest VM